| East L.A.

 recordings of my songs by Chan Romero and Trini Lopez.

-After the show, I walked over to historic Mathew Street, which
+After the show, I walked over to historic Mathew Street,

 cobblestone street, which is closed off to car traffic, that